• Data Access

 The Buenavista ore body is considered one of the world’s largest porphyry copper deposits.

-A new zinc concentrator is under construction, which will increase milling capacity and will allow us to recover zinc, along with copper and molybdenum contents.
-This new zinc plant is expected to begin operations in 2023.
+Additionally, Southern Copper has built a new zinc concentrator plant, which will increase milling capacity and will allow us to recover zinc, along with copper contents.
+Ramping up of the plant began in the first quarter of 2024 after technical adjustments to the concentrator.

 Owners